JacobLee42/Assignment_T1A3/readme.md

 ## Plan and Implement a Terminal Application
 ### Kapuut (Kahoot karbon kopy)

-Link to Github source repository: https://github.com/JacobLee42/Assignment_T1A3/tree/main
+## Link to Github source repository: https://github.com/JacobLee42/Assignment_T1A3/tree/main
+## Link to youtube slide presentation: https://youtu.be/nmaFtCD_B9s
 ## Identify any code style guide or styling conventions that the application will adhere to.
 Reference the style guide appropriately.

 Welcome to my Terminal Application project!
 I decided to design a multiple choice quiz game based on our favourite classroom learning game - Kahoot!
 The game has features similar to the Kahoot game we all love (except for the timer/sliding point scale - but that's a whole other story).